mcclure/lovr-oculus-mobile/README.md

 Edit `LovrApp/Projects/Android/AndroidManifest.xml`.
 Change "package=" at the top to your identifier and change "android:label=" partway down (right after YOUR NAME HERE) to your name.

+## Debugging:

+If you get a crash, select the crash report in `adb logcat`, then run this to extract the crash report and look up line numbers:

+    pbpaste | ~/Library/Android/sdk/ndk-bundle/prebuilt/darwin-x86_64/bin/ndk-stack -sym ./LovrApp/Projects/Android/build/intermediates/transforms/mergeJniLibs/debug/0/lib/arm64-v8a

 # Contributing

 ## Upgrading